stedolan/counterexamples/src/intro.md

 programs that crash, segfault or otherwise explode.

-The "counterexamples" here are programs that go wrong in ways that should be impossible: corrupt memory in Rust, produce `ClassCastException` in cast-free Java, segfault in Haskell, and so on.
+The "counterexamples" here are programs that go wrong in ways that should be impossible: corrupt memory in Rust, produce a `ClassCastException` in cast-free Java, segfault in Haskell, and so on.
 This book is a collection of such counterexamples, each with some explanation of what went wrong and references to the languages or